 Acute otitis media

-7, but if a child attends a kindergarten, or he is under 2 years old, there is a purulent discharge, then 10
+7, but if the child attends kindergarten, or is under 2 years old, there is purulent discharge, then 10

 Angina